galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > <comment-title>Common evolutionary assumptions used in phylogenetic estimation</comment-title>
 >
->  These notes may help your understanding of why things are done this way.
-We will (mostly) make these assumptions in this tutorial!
+>  We will (mostly) make these assumptions in this tutorial!
 >
-> 1. Evolution is “memoryless” (which means we can use the powerful mathematics of Markov processes).
-This assumption means that the future evolutionary trajectory of an organism is not affected by its past: how we got here is not important, only how we adapt and evolve now.
+> 1. Evolution is “memoryless”.
+This assumption is that the future evolutionary trajectory of an organism is not affected by its past: how we got here is not important, only how we adapt and evolve now.
+This means we can use the powerful mathematics of Markov processes.
 >
 > 2. Phylogenetic relationships can be correctly represented by a tree!
-(This isn't *always* assumed, but it is very common.)
+This isn't *always* assumed, but it is very common.
 Trees are a very attractive representation of evolution, and it is part of our language: "The tree of life" is a common phrase.
-However evolution is not always best explained by a tree-like, "branching" process as there can be hybridisation events, and species can share genetic material, or even envelop each other, creating organelles.
+However evolution is not always explained by a tree-like, "branching" process as other events such as hybridisation and sharing of genetic material can influence envolutionary processes.
-> 3. The **Molecular clock** assumption: sequences in a clade evolve at about the same rate as each other (this is easily tested).
+> 3. The molecular clock assumption is that sequences in a clade evolve at about the same rate.
 This is known to be wrong, but is useful.
 For instance, there is variation in evolutionary rate between lineages, but if this variation is not significant, we can ignore it and use simpler models, to better leverage the phylogenetic information in the data.
 > 4. Lineages don’t interact – once they have speciated, they are independent of each other.
-This isn't always the case and we know that biological lineages *do* interact with each other -- but our methods are not able to manage such complexity in general.
+This isn't always the case and we know that biological lineages *do* interact with each other -- but our methods are generally not able to manage such complexity.
 The vast majority of methods make this assumption, particularly if the evolution is also assumed to be tree-like.
 >
 {: .comment}

-## Challenges
+### Challenges

 Phylogenetic Inference is **Hard**.
 One of the things that make it hard is the sheer number of possible trees that can describe relationships among species.

 The number of rooted binary trees grows as 1, 3, 15, 105, 945, 10395... in fact the formula for this number for $$n$$ taxa (we use `taxa' in general, since not all phylogenetic inference is at the species level) is $$(2n-3)!! = (2n-3)(2n-5)...(3)(1),$$ which grows as fast as $$2^{n}n!$$.

+THe table below gives you an idea of the scale we are dealing with.

 **The Number of Unrooted Binary Trees**